Business Turnaround Strategies

 Exit Options: Maximizing Value in Difficult Situations

 Even when your startup is struggling, there may be ways to create value for yourself, your investors, and your employees through a strategic exit.
 The key is to understand the different types of exits and which one makes sense for your situation.
 Many founders are so focused on survival that they do not consider exit options until they have no choice—but starting exit discussions early can dramatically improve outcomes.
+Consider reviewing our exit preparation guide to understand what acquirers look for and how to position your business for a potential sale.

 Start Exit Conversations Early